HardenChris/reading-notes/README.md

 >this is how you quote

 ### What Growth Mindset Means To Me?
-Growth Mindset is the ability to see adversity and chanllenges as pumps to growth.
-It ia the ability to see issues as an opportunity instead of a dead end.
+Growth Mindset is the ability to see adversity and challenges as bumps on the road to growth.
+It is the ability to see issues as an opportunity instead of a dead end.

 ### Growth Minset Reminders
 1. Rome was not built in a day.
 Amything worth having is worth working for and should be built with time and effort.